ParkinsonLab/Architect/scripts/model_reconstruction/README.md

 	Solutions are expected to be so; however, when trying to get alternate solutions in one run, this is not necessarily the case.
 	Under investigation.

+* _x_output_models_from_gapfill_soln.py_:

+	Following gap-filling, this program outputs an SBML and Excel file of the gap-filled model.

 * _utils.py_:

 	Various functions that are used in different scripts.

+* TEMPLATE_run_reconstruction.sh:

+	Template script for running model reconstruction.